- Patient Stories

 - Paul Shaver - Dual Knee Replacements

 Paul Shaver is a global traveler.
-For years, the Des Peres resident has trekked to far off locations such as Antarctica and Greenland.
-“I’ve been to all seven continents and visited about 40 countries,” he says.
+For years, the Des Peres resident has trekked to far off locations such as Antarctica, Greenland, and Siberia.
+“I’ve been to all seven continents and visited about 58 countries,” he says.

 Shaver, a graduate of the Massachusetts Institute of Technology (MIT) and an electronics manufacturing entrepreneur, founded two companies in New York before moving to St. Louis in 1988.
 The travel bug, he says, bit him while flying internationally for business.